TheGrimReaper13/Copis/README.md

 - behaves as expected on bench
 - first live test was cut short because I accidentally switched Lame with one of the Weapon lines
 - apart from the wrong wiring it seemed to perform as expected
-- more live tests needed
+- more live tests needed especially to test reliability

 ### Resources